andyml123/andyml123.github.io/get-well-soon-quotes.md

 <li>“In the middle of every difficulty lies opportunity.” - Albert Einstein</li>
 <li>"Fall seven times, stand up eight" – Japanese Proverb</li>
 <li>“Character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, ambition inspired, and success achieved.” – Helen Keller</li>
+<li>“Life is 10% what happens to you and 90% how you react to it.” - Charles R. Swendoll</li>
 <li>We know you will overcome this kind of situation.
 There is nothing we ever wanted right now, but your healing and fast recovery.
 Get better soon!</li>
 <li>It isn’t always easy, but when you’re not feeling well, I hope it helps to know others are thinking of you, and hoping that you’ll be better very soon.
 Take good care of yourself</li>
 <li>Recovery is hard work – but you’re not alone.
 Not a day goes by that you aren’t thought of and wished well</li>